Major parties suffer in local elections as voters vent Brexit frustration

 There were 85 more independent councillors, while Ukip lost eight.

-With some analysts predicting overall Tory loses of 800 seats or more, Brexit Minister James Cleverly suggested it would be a good result if they could be kept down to 500.
+With some analysts predicting overall Tory loses of 800 seats or more, Conservative Party chairman Brandon Lewis blamed the failure to resolve Brexit.

+“People are frustrated with where they see parliamentarians are and the fact that we have found this impasse in Parliament,” he said.

+“It’s a stark reminder to everybody in the House of Commons that we need to get past that impasse, deliver on what people voted for, and focus on that as parliamentarians as well.”

-The Conservatives lost Peterborough, Basildon, Southend, Worcester, St Albans, Welwyn Hatfield, Folkestone and Hythe, Broxtowe, Tendring and Tandridge to no overall control while Winchester, Chelmsford, Bath and North East Somerset, Somerset Wesand Taunton, Vale of White Horse, Cotswold and Hinckley and Bosworth fell to the Liberal Democrats, with North Kesteven going to independents.
+The Conservatives lost Peterborough, Basildon, Southend, Worcester, St Albans, Welwyn Hatfield, South Oxfordshire, Folkestone and Hythe, Broxtowe, Tendring and Tandridge to no overall control while Winchester, Chelmsford, Bath and North East Somerset, Somerset West and Taunton, Vale of White Horse, Cotswold and Hinckley and Bosworth fell to the Liberal Democrats, with North Kesteven going to independents.

 However the party held on in the bellwether council of Swindon, seen as a possible Labour gain, and took Walsall and North East Lincolnshire from no overall control.

-“Because we haven’t been able to deliver Brexit on March 29 we are seeing these results,” he said.

-“The Prime Minister has stretched every sinew, she has tried everything.
-We can keep blaming the Prime Minister, ultimately it is in the hands of us parliamentarians.”

-Sir Bernard Jenkin said voters overwhelmingly believed that she had “lost the plot” and that the time had come for a change of leader.
+Sir Bernard Jenkin said voters overwhelmingly believed that Mrs May had “lost the plot” and that the time had come for a change of leader.

 “They can see that she has lost the plot.
 They can see she is not in control of events,” he said.